patorinaldi/TicTacToe/README.md

 How to Play

     Launch the Game: Run the program from your IDE or terminal.
-    Choose Game Mode: Select between playing against the AI (Easy or Hard) or against a friend.
+    Choose Game Mode: Select between playing against the AI (Easy or Hard).
-    Make Your Move: Click on the grid to place your X or O. The AI or your friend will respond with their move.
+    Choose symbols: You can choose what symbol each player will use.
+    Make Your Move: Type 1-9 to make your move and press enter.
     Win the Game: Get three in a row horizontally, vertically, or diagonally to win!

 Getting Started